 I have had a number of people ask me for a recipe for Manhattan Clam Chowder.
-I did a sort of take on my New England Clam Chowder…click here for recipe…you don’t even know how hard it was not to add heavy whipping cream…hmmm…maybe I should…just a touch?
+So, I did a sort of take on my New England Clam Chowder.
+You don’t even know how hard it was not to add heavy whipping cream.

 I like a lot of clams in my chowder.
 I use both fresh and canned.
 If you wish, you can definitely use all fresh and just remove from shell once they open.
 I use littleneck because I do not have to chop them.
 You can also use big, chowder clams, just be sure to chop after they open up!